Russell-Waterhouse/blog/content/post/linked-lists-compared.md

 A linked list is one of the most foundational data structures in computer science.
-In fact, they come as a base language feature in many languages such as ruby, python, and haskell.
+In fact, they come as a base language feature in many languages such as Ruby, python, and Haskell.
 They work by allocating memory for the data (in my implementations this is an integer), as well as a pointer to the next node in the list.
 Of course, you can embellish them further to turn them into doubly linked lists, circular lists, arraylists, etc. but for the sake of simplicity, I've just implemented vanilla singly-linked lists.

-//TODO: Insert draw.io of linked list here
+![A Diagram of a linked List, showing each node having 2 values, value and next, where next points to the next node](/post/images/ll.drawio.png "Linked List Diagram")

 In terms of theoretical time efficiency, it has the following properties on its basic operations: